 In 1982, a new benchmark was set for science-fiction film with the release of Blade Runner.
 Based on the book Do Androids Dream of Electric Sheep? by the acclaimed novelist Philip K. Dick and directed by Ridley Scott, Blade Runner was a visual and philosophical tour-de-force, set in a dystopian future in which artificially intelligent replicants, nearly indistinguishable from humans, are hunted down by police-operatives known as Blade Runners.
-Featuring the talents of Harrison Ford, Rutger Hauer, Sean Young, Joanna Cassidy, Edward James Olmos, and Darryl Hannah, the film tackled numerous themes and birthed controversies that have been poured over by fans and critics for thirty-five years.
-Blade Runner has inspired several literary and comic-book spin-offs, and an upcoming film sequel — produced by Ridley Scott — is on the way.
+Featuring the talents of Harrison Ford, Rutger Hauer, Sean Young, Joanna Cassidy, Edward James Olmos, and Darryl Hannah, the film tackled numerous themes and birthed controversies that have been poured over by fans and critics ever since.
+Blade Runner has also inspired literary and comic-book spin-offs, and a cinematic sequel released in 2017.

 - The Sacred Scrolls: Comics on the Planet of the Apes

 - New Life and New Civilizations: Exploring Star Trek Comics

 - The Weirdest Sci-Fi Comic Ever Made: Understanding Jack Kirby's 2001: A Space Odyssey

 - A Long Time Ago: Exploring the Star Wars Cinematic Universe

 - A Galaxy Far, Far Away: Exploring Star Wars Comics

 - A More Civilized Age: Exploring the Star Wars Expanded Universe